×

 • Armenian is spoken as a national language in: Armenia, Nagorno-Karabakh Republic.

 You will also get to know the continents where German and Armenian speaking countries lie.
-Based on the number of people that speak these languages, the position of German language is 9 and position of Armenian language is not available.
+Based on the number of people that speak these languages, the position of German language is 9 and position of Armenian language is 14.
 Find all the information about these languages on German and Armenian.

 German and Armenian Language History